lunamHerculis/firered-shiny-hunter/README.md

 A cli tool for automatically grinding shiny pokemon in Pokémon FireRed and LeafGreen.

-Watch this tutorial video to see how it works: TODO
+Watch this tutorial video to see how it works: https://youtu.be/H78yygHTKkM

 # Running the tool